UCL/scikit-surgerydocker/.docs/source/cpu_container.md

 In this demo we are dockerizing [cpu-ex](https://github.com/UCL/cpu-ex) program.

 ## About cpu-ex program:
 The cpu-ex is short for CPU-Example.
-It is called CPU-ex because it utilizes CPU for execution execution.
+It is called CPU-ex because it utilizes CPU for program execution.
 Check the repo [cpu-ex](https://github.com/UCL/cpu-ex) for more details.
 The cpu-ex is mimicing how a real world algorithm/program will perform on execution i.e.

 1. Read the input file `input_file.txt` from the `cpu-ex/input_data` directory
-1. Process it, append more lines to the existing text
+1. Process it (Append more lines to the existing text in this case).
 1. Store the output in newly created file `output_file.txt` in `cpu-ex/output_data`.

 ## Step 1: Clone the projects